google/cost-attribution-solution/reactive-governance/README.md

 8. In the next window, click on the ‘Done’ button.
 9. Once the data source is configured, click on the ‘View’ button on the top right corner.

-    Note: make additional changes in the layout like which metrics to be displayed on Dashboard, color shades for consumption column, number of rows for each table etc in the ‘Edit’ mode.
+Note: make additional changes in the layout like which metrics to be displayed
+    on Dashboard, color shades for consumption column, number of rows for each table etc in the ‘Edit’ mode.

-## Scheduled Reporting
+### 8.1 Scheduled Reporting

 Cost Attribution reports can be scheduled from the Looker Studio dashboard using ‘Schedule email delivery’.
 The screenshot of the Looker Studio dashboard will be delivered as a pdf report to the configured email Ids.

-You should now receive alerts in your Slack channel whenever a quota reaches the specified threshold limit.
+## 9. Test Alerting
+Make sure email id is provided in the terraform.tfvars file during terraform setup in the earlier steps.
+By default, following services are configured to receive alerts:
+* Compute Instance
+* Cloud Storage Bucket
+* Bigquery Dataset
+* Bigquery Table
+* PubSub Topic
+* PubSub Subscription

+For additional resources, add services in the main.tf file under "project_feed".

+For testing, add a compute instance and do not add label, you should receive alerts via email.
+Also, if a compute instance which had label, remove label and save.
+You should receive an alert via email.

-## What is Next?
+## 10. What is Next?

-1. Alerting for resources missing labels
+1. Cost Attribution for resources when labels/tags are not applied
 2. Enforcing labels
+3. Support for tags

-## Getting Support
+## 11. Getting Support

 Cost Attribution Solution is a project based on open source contributions.
 We'd love for you to [report issues, file feature requests][new-issue], and [send pull requests][new-pr] (see [Contributing](README.md#7-contributing)).
-Quota Monitoring Solution is not officially covered by the Google Cloud product support.
+For questions or feedback contact [cost-attribution-solution@google.com](mailto:cost-attribution-solution@google.com).
+Cost Attribution Solution is not officially covered by the Google Cloud product support.

-## Contributing
+## 12. Contributing

 *   [Contributing guidelines][contributing-guidelines]
 *   [Code of conduct][code-of-conduct]